-The group also allows you to announce offers to people who would be most likely to make a purchase.
+The group also allows you to announce offers to people who would most likely make a purchase.
 Since it’s your business’s official group, people will feel safer and more secure.

 - Take advantage of trends.

 Predicting an explosive trend is not an easy job.
-Your best option is to try and make use of all the opportunities that present themselves to your business.
+Your best option is to try and use all the opportunities that present themselves to your business.

 Scheduling your social media posts in advance will help you be ready for any trends.
 You won’t need to worry about your regular posts if you’ve already scheduled them.
 Being prepared will help you out significantly.

 Some trends are seasonal, like Christmas or Chinese New Year.
-These types of events are going to happen every year, and it would make sense for you to plan for these kinds of trends in advance.
+These events will happen every year, and it would make sense for you to plan for these kinds of trends in advance.

 - Be subtle with your sales pitch.